My name is Kathy. Officially, I’m Kathy Broady MSW, but around here, I prefer to just go by Kathy. I don’t like getting all stiff and formal!

 Even after leaving the hospital setting in 1995, I continued to build my private practice as a Clinical Social Worker through the years, with a very specific focus on Dissociative Disorders and trauma disorders.
 Ninety-five percent of my clients have been DID.

 In 2001, I added online work as an option for my Social Work practice.
-I believe that anyone, anywhere, at anytime should have the opportunity to learn about dissociative disorders, especially if there are few resources in their local area.
+I believe that anyone, anywhere, at anytime should have the opportunity to learn about Dissociative Disorders, especially if there are few resources in their local area.
+I already knew my time in an office was limited, and I could help only a few clients at a time.
+With those limitations in mind, I decided that a specialized website, available 24/7, would be a helpful resource for anyone needing to learn about Dissociative Disorders.

 I developed AbuseConsultants as an online treatment resource for trauma survivors.
 In 2005, I began SurvivorForum, an online group support forum for trauma survivors.
 Through these websites, I have had clients from around the world, and certainly learned a lot during that time.